 - Stirring occasionally, cook for 2 minutes and then add pumpkin.
 Cook for 3-4 minutes more or until creamy, being careful to stir often.

-- In the meantime, toast almonds (or another nut) in a skillet over medium-high heat until dark brown on all sides.
+- In the meantime, toast almonds (or another nut) in a skillet over medium-high heat until lightly brown on all sides.

 - When ready, remove oats from heat and add flaxseed, cinnamon, brown sugar and stir.